menu

 Bioprinting with Acoustic Waves

 Developed by Carnegie Mellon University, Pennsylvania State University and MIT, this technology uses ‘acoustic clamps’, a microfluidic device that enables cells or particles to be manipulated using superficial acoustic waves.
-By using this device, researchers are able to manipulate where the waves will meet along each of the three axis.
+By using this device, researchers can manipulate where the waves will meet along each of the three axes.
 At these meeting points, the waves will then form a 3D trapping node that captures individual cells.
-These cells are collected in order to create 2D, and later 3D patterns.
+These cells are collected to create 2D and later 3D patterns.
 An overall technique that offers high performance in terms of movement accuracy.

-Over time there have been more and more developments associated with this technology, with new applications or techniques debuting fairly quickly.
+Over time this technology has developed, with new applications or techniques debuting fairly quickly.
 An example of this can be seen at the Northwest University in Illinois with their 3D printed ovary as well as in Sweden, where researchers have successfully 3D printed human cartilage tissue.
-But while these advancements in the name of medicine have led to exciting talk and speculation about the future, there is another side that has yet to really be touched on, and that is the ethical implications we may face in regards to this technology.
+But while these advancements in the name of medicine have led to exciting talk and speculation about the future, there is another side that has yet to really be touched on, and that is the ethical implications we may face regarding this technology.

 The SWIFT Technique